Andrés de San Martín: San Martín's papers

 San Martín entrusted his priceless navigational notes and other papers to Ginés de Mafra sometime before May 1, 1521.
 These were confiscated when de Mafra together with co-prisoners Gómez de Espinosa and Hans Vargue reached Lisbon in July 1526.
 This lengthy possession by de Mafra of San Martín's papers has led to the belief voiced by geographer Donald D. Brand and embraced by Magellan historiographer Martin Torodash, who is cited by Philippine religious historian John Schummacher, S.J., for Brand's dictum, that the eyewitness account of Ginés de Mafra is nothing more than his recall of what he read from San Martín's papers.
 This has led to historians overall disregarding the testimony of de Mafra which has overarching importance in Age of Discovery geography of the Philippine region.

 In fact, because de Mafra's observations may reflect as well the genius of San Martín, his testimony becomes doubly important.

 De Mafra's account, more precisely, is critical and indispensable in solving the Mazaua landfall issue which is also known in the Philippines as the 'First mass in the Philippines' controversy.

-San Martín's papers were kept at a Lisbon archive where these were consulted by Portuguese historians like Fernão Lopes de Castanheda, Gaspar Corrêa, Damião de Góis, João de Barros, and others.
+San Martín's papers were kept at a Lisbon archive where these were consulted by Portuguese historians like Fernão Lopes de Castanheda, Gaspar Correia, Damião de Góis, João de Barros, and others.

 San Martín's papers were later transferred to Madrid during the union of the Iberian kingdoms, 1580-1640.
 Antonio de Herrera y Tordesillas, as asserted by J. Denucé, extensively used San Martín's insights.
 One of the key observations of the astrologer pertaining the March–April 1521 incident at the island-port of Mazaua remained the sole faithful published account throughout the 16th century until the 19th century with the exact name of the island.
 Other accounts had either "Messana" or "Massana" as the island's name.
 These two names were first used by Maximilianus Transylvanus in his report of the circumnavigation contained in a letter to Cardinal Matthäus Lang, the archbishop of Salzburg.
 Transylvanus' report was published and became an overnight sensation in Europe.
 San Martín's papers unfortunately got lost and are nowhere to be found.
 They exist in the various quotes by contemporary Portuguese historians and later Spanish historians like Herrera.